 We use Trello here at Monetize.info.
 The card-based interface is excellent for organizing tasks like to-do lists and quickly visualizing project workflow.

 The free version allows unlimited personal boards, cards, lists, and ten team boards.
-On a business plan, which is $9,99 per month for each user, you get unlimited team boards and other features.
+On a business plan of $9,99 per month for each user, you get unlimited team boards and other features.

 Check below a step by step tutorial on how to use Trello: